 Falls Church in Virginia hosts Memorial Day Parade and Festival, one of the most massive in the state.
 Over 10,000 attendees line the streets to see the largest festival of the year.
 The parade with bands, civic and military groups, antique vehicles, and floats starts at 2 pm.
 After a solemn procession on Monday, crowds indulge in music, food, and shopping.
 Convertible Jerk Band and the City of Falls Church Concert Band perform in the afternoon in downtown Falls Church.

-The annual Rolling Thunder motorcycle rally from Arlington to Washington, DC, is one of the most spectacular events of the Memorial Day Weekend in the United States (https://rove.me/to/washington/rolling-thunder-ride-for-freedom).
+The annual Rolling Thunder motorcycle rally from Arlington to Washington, DC, used to be one of the most spectacular events of the Memorial Day Weekend in the United States.
+The final ride was in 2019.
+AMVETS decided to continue the tradition with a new similar event called Rolling to Remember.